Walmart Just Kicked Off Its Black Friday 2021 Deals Event

 In a release, Scott McCall, executive vice president and chief merchandising officer for Walmart U.S., said: “Our customers count on us to deliver an amazing Black Friday experience with the best prices year after year, and this year we’re making it even bigger and better with more ways to shop and more of every item."

-Beginning today at 4 p.m.
-PT/ 7 p.m.
-ET, shoppers can score big on amazing early Black Friday deals, including top products like a 55-inch TCL 4K Roku TV, the L.O.L.
+Shoppers can now score big on amazing early Black Friday deals, including top products like a 55-inch TCL 4K Roku TV, the L.O.L.
 Surprise!
 Amazing Surprise Doll set and the Keurig K-Compact.

 While full details of the second and third sale are still under wraps, shoppers can anticipate can't-miss markdowns on top items across the categories of home, tech, fashion, lifestyle, toys and more.